ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Experiments

-The purpose of the second ablation is to verify the effect of our ISSAFE domain adaptation approach for further reducing the domain shift between normal and abnormal data.
-To compare diverse strategies, based on the recent model CLAN~\cite{luo2019CLAN}, the event-aware method is performed on two different levels, \textit{i.e.} feature and/or image level.
-For an extensive quantitative analysis, we have adopted three different metrics~\cite{long2015FCN}, namely pixel accuracy (Acc), mean intersection over union (mIoU) and frequency weighted intersection over union (fwIoU), as shown in \cref{tab:comparison_model}.
+\textbf{Evaluation Metrics.} Our EDA is performed on two different levels, \textit{i.e.}, feature and/or image level.
+For a comprehensive quantitative analysis, we have adopted three different metrics~\cite{long2015FCN}, namely pixel accuracy (Acc), mean intersection over union (mIoU) and frequency weighted intersection over union (fwIoU), as shown in~\cref{tab:comparison_model}.

-Initially, the CLAN model adapted from the virtual to the real domain was tested directly on the DADA-seg dataset without any adjustments, also named source-only CLAN, which gains the mIoU of 16.8\% with 1024$\times$512 resolution and 19.4\% with 512$\times$256 resolution, respectively.
+\textbf{Quantitative Analysis.} Initially, the CLAN model adapted from virtual to real domain was tested directly on the DADA-seg dataset without any adjustments, also named source-only CLAN.
 Note that here a smaller resolution input can obtain higher accuracy in the target domain.
 There are two main reasons: images of DADA-seg are originally with low resolution, and a smaller resolution can obtain a larger receptive field with wider context understanding, which indicates that correct classification is more critical in accident scenes than delineating the boundaries.
-Afterwards, we train the CLAN model from scratch in Cityscapes and DADA-seg datasets to verify the feature level and feature-image level domain adaptation, whereas the latter obtained the highest mIoU of 64.8\% in the source domain.
+Afterwards, we train the CLAN model from scratch in Cityscapes and DADA-seg datasets to verify the feature- and feature-image-level DA, whereas the latter obtained the highest mIoU of 64.8\% in the source domain.
+To distinguish and eliminate the impact of diverse DA strategies, we utilize the CycleGAN~\cite{zhu2017cycleGAN} model to translate style of images from Cityscapes to DADA-seg and perform image-level DA between the two domains, which is termed as $i$ in~\cref{tab:comparison_model}.

-Afterwards, our event-aware branch in the d2s mode is applied into the CLAN model and jointly adapted from source to target, similar to the RGB branch.
-As a result, our ISSAFE-CLAN model obtains the highest performance on all three metrics in the DADA-seg dataset, and achieves the top accuracy of 30.0\% in mIoU, 42.1\% in Acc and 64.5\% in fwIoU at the higher resolution.
-Compared to the RGB-only SwiftNet, this model obtains +9.9\% performance gain in mIoU.
-In order to understand the impact of event fusion, we list the per-class IoU results of all 10 foreground classes in \cref{tab:comparison_model}.
-This demonstrates that the foreground classes can indeed benefit more from event data, which is consistent with our assumptions.
+As a result, our ISSAFE-EDA model obtains the highest performance in all three metrics on the DADA-seg dataset, and achieves the top accuracy of 30.0\% in mIoU, 42.1\% in Acc, and 64.5\% in fwIoU at the higher resolution.
+In order to understand the impact of event-aware motion feature, we list the per-class IoU results of all 10 foreground classes in \cref{tab:comparison_model}.
+Those results demonstrate that the foreground classes can indeed benefit more from event data.
+Besides, compared to the CLAN model without using event data, the improvement of our cross-modal ISSAFE-EDA model is consistent with our assumptions that the monochromatic event data can serve as bridge to adapt textured images of two domains towards robust semantic segmentation.